nekStab/LightKrylov/paper/paper.md

 Discretization of the governing equations leads to systems with approximately 175,000 degrees of freedom.
 All computations were run in parallel on 12 Intel Core Ultra 7 processors and the numerical settings, in particular those internal to `Nek5000`, are identical for all runs.

-The unstable fixed point of the nonlinear Navier-Stokes equations is computed using both `LightKrylov`'s *time-stepper*-based Newton-GMRES solver [@frantz-2023] and the selected frequency damping [@pof-sfd] implementation from `KTH Framework` .
+The unstable fixed point of the nonlinear Navier-Stokes equations is computed using both `LightKrylov`'s *time-stepper*-based Newton-GMRES solver and the selected frequency damping implementation from `KTH Framework` .
 Likewise, the leading eigenpair of the corresponding linearized Navier-Stokes operator is computed using `LightKrylov`'s implementation of the Krylov-Schur algorithm and the `KTH Framework`'s wrapper for `ARPACK`.

 A visual comparison is provided in \autoref{fig:timings} showing excellent agreement.